Our Science – Simpson Website

 The Molecular Pathology Unit (MPU), headed by Dr. Simpson, serves as a Center for Cancer Research resource with 4 main spheres of activity:

 - Developing molecular diagnostics for research

-- Training in comparative and molecular pathology
+- Conducting training in comparative and molecular pathology

-- Research investigation and animal model validation
+- Research investigation involving biomarker and animal model validation

-- Noninvasive diagnostic and molecular medical imaging
+- Diagnostic and molecular medical imaging and image analysis

-Development of digital pathology capabilities provides new means to archive, share, analyze and consult on pathological specimens of importance to disease research.
-The MPU has created an initiative to support investigator application of digital pathology for research, and to implement quantitative image analysis algorithms in pathology research.
+- Molecular Pathology Unit investigators are contributing to best practices for biorepository quality assurance standards by applying novel computer-assisted diagnosis and image analysis technology to annotate biospecimens and therefore guide research appropriate biospecimen selection.
 Biorepository-supported translational research depends on high-quality, well-annotated specimens.
 Histopathology assessment contributes insight into how representative lesions are for research objectives.
 Feasibility of documenting histological proportions of tumor and stroma is under development in an effort to enhance information regarding biorepository tissue heterogeneity.
 Unique automated pattern recognition morphometric image analysis algorithms are developed and applied to quantify histologic tumor and nontumor tissue areas in biospecimen tissue sections.
-Quantitative image analysis automation minimizes variability associated with routine biorepository pathologic evaluations and is anticipated to enhance biomarker discovery by helping to guide the selection of study-appropriate specimens.
+Quantitative image analysis automation minimizes variability associated with routine biorepository pathologic evaluations and will enhance biomarker discovery by helping to guide the selection of study-appropriate specimens.

-This page was last updated on 3/5/2013.
+This page was last updated on 12/6/2013.